-I’ve been gathering these poems for over a year now and decided to feature some of my favorite ones here.
+I’ve been gathering these poems for over a year now and decided to feature some of my favorite ones in this post.
 Most of these slam poems I’ve listened to on a daily basis, and I’ve written down the quotes that have stayed with me ever since that faithful first listen:

 “I hate that I only got three minutes to say this poem and I got about ten minutes worth of angry.”